Inequalities of Brascamp-Lieb type on the Heisenberg group: Introduction

 \begin{theorem} Given $V_1,\ldots,V_{2m} \leq \R^n$, obeying the condition $V_j=V_{j+m}$, and exponents $p_1,\ldots,p_{2m} \in [1,\infty]$, obeying \eqref{A}, \eqref{B1}, \eqref{B2}, and \eqref{C}, Inequality \eqref{E:Lp ineq sym} holds uniformly over all nonnegative, continuous $f_1,\ldots,f_{2m}$. \end{theorem}

-In Section~\ref{S:examples}, we will prove that \eqref{C} is not necessary in general, though Theorem~\ref{T:main} is sharp when the $L_j$ are coordinate projections.
+In Section~\ref{S:examples}, we will prove that \eqref{C} is not necessary in general, though Theorem~\ref{T:main} is sharp when the $L_j$ are coordinate projections whose kernels direct sum to $\R^n$.
 Determining sharp necessary and sufficient conditions for \eqref{E:Lp ineq sym} seems like an interesting question and, furthermore, there are other natural generalizations one might consider, such as replacing $L_j\oplus \mathbb I_n$ with a more general linear map, replacing $\HH^n$ with a more general nilpotent Lie group, or by inserting a cutoff function into the integral defining \eqref{E:main ml form}, but we do not address these generalizations here.